 Operating a Blended Workplace: DOT vs. non-DOT

-Our good friend Dee Mason, founder and CEO of Working Partners®, recently wrote an article which was published in the DATIA focus magazine (Fall 2017) edition.
+Our good friend Dee Mason, founder and CEO of Working Partners®, recently wrote an article which was published in the DATIA focus magazine (Fall 2017) edition (DATIA merged with NDASA in 2023).
 The article entitled Operating a Blended Workplace: DOT vs. non-DOT is an excellent read for many employers with both DOT and non DOT drug & alcohol testing programs.

 It is important to realize that there are many differences between DOT drug testing and non DOT drug testing.
 Dee does a great job of explaining some of the differences and some of the blended characteristics of an effective drug-free workplace program for employers operating with both DOT and non DOT employees.
 These employers need a DOT drug free workplace policy and a non DOT drug free workplace policy.